Auto OEMs & Auto Components Consulting Services

 At Vector Consulting, we have evolved innovative solutions, robust techniques and proven practices for addressing the long tail problem created by infrequently demanded automotive components.Read More

 Enhance visibility and control over progress of projects

 In most auto R&D departments, addition of resources does not keep pace with increase in load.
 Enormous workload, the high uncertainty of the environment, and the heavy dependence on external suppliers makes new product development in auto companies immensely challenging.
 The process is riddled with rework, delays in production stabilization, and delays in launch.
 Even after launch, quality issues are not uncommon.
 Elevated stress levels of engineers is a serious concern.Read More

 Is your inventory profile skewed on the wrong side – too much at a point where there is minimal aggregation and too less at the point of highest aggregation?'

-Using the principle of pull-replenishment of the Theory of Constraints, Vector has helped many organisations like Tata Motors CVBU, Fleetguard Filters etc to build agile operations and seamless distribution.
+Using the principle of pull-replenishment of Theory of Constraints, Vector Consulting Group has helped organizations like Tata Motors CVBU, Fleetguard Filters to build agile operations and achieve seamless distribution.

 A ten-year journey of excellence: Fleetguard Filters Ltd